tencentyun/intlcloud-documents/yehe_doc/计算/云服务器/产品简介/云服务器概述_intl_en.md

 ## CVM Prices

 CVM supports pay-as-you-go.
-For more information, see [Price Overview of CVM Instances](https://intl.cloud.tencent.com/document/product/213/2176).
+For more information, see [Price of CVM Instance](https://intl.cloud.tencent.com/document/product/213/2176).
 For pricing information on CVM instances and other resources, refer to [Product Pricing](https://buy.cloud.tencent.com/price/cvm/overview).

 ## Relevant Products